-Set on the very edge of Europe, its scenery is just as stunning and dramatic.
-You’ll experience it in full - from its coastal forests, wild seascapes, fertile fields and dramatic valleys to sweeping biscuit-coloured hillsides covered with olive trees, fragrant pine forests and lush meadows.
+Portugal’s landscapes are stunning.
+You’ll experience them in full – from coastal forests, wild seascapes, fertile fields and dramatic valleys to sweeping biscuit-coloured hillsides covered with olive trees, fragrant pine forests and lush meadows.

 You should arrive at the airport to take your flight to Lisbon from your selected airport.
-On arrival, you will be taken to the Tivoli Oriente Hotel.
+On arrival, you will be taken to your hotel.
 The rest of the day will be spent at leisure, allowing you time to settle into the hotel and start exploring if you wish.

 After a leisurely breakfast we set out to discover Lisbon’s highlights, many of which are UNESCO World Heritage Sites.
 On our tour we’ll see the strikingly modern Monument to the Discoveries and its 16th century fortified counterpart, the Belém Tower, then visit the church of the Monastery of Jerónimos.
 One of the most magnificent buildings in Europe, the Monastery is a symbol of Portuguese wealth and power during the Age of Discoveries.
 Founded by Prince Henry the Navigator and containing the tomb of Vasco da Gama, it is an enormous, dazzlingly white edifice in classic Portuguese Gothic style, intricately decorated throughout with maritime motifs.
 We also see the impressive Terreiro do Paço square facing out to sea.
 There’s also Alfama, the Moorish quarter of timeless cobbled streets, and the wonderful garden at São Pedro de Alcântara with its expansive views across the rooftops.